When is the Best Time to Visit the Egyptian Pyramids in 2026?

 The ninth month marks the holiest month of Ramadan in the Islamic Calendar.
 Fasting from dawn to dusk is a practiced ritual in the Muslim religion.
 Therefore, the locals do not appreciate foreign tourists relishing food and drinks in public areas.

-Most restaurants and shops remain fully or partially closed.
-Only a handful of restaurants open in the evening after breaking their day-long fast.
-Hence, foreigners might get delayed services on their tours.
+Most restaurants and shops remain fully or partially closed—only a handful of restaurants open in the evening after breaking their day-long fast.
+Hence, foreigners might experience delayed service during their tours.
 So it is better to go to Egypt for months other than Ramadan.

 2. Eid Al Fitr

-This is considered the most auspicious day of the year to the Egyptians.
-After the one-month-long Ramadan period, Eid Al Fitr is being celebrated.
-They used to wear new clothes, greet each other, share food and sweets, and provide charities.
+This is considered the most auspicious day of the year for the Egyptians.
+After the one-month-long Ramadan period, Eid Al Fitr is celebrated.
+They used to wear new clothes, greet each other, share food and sweets, and provide charity.
 If you are a festive lover, it is the best time to visit Egypt to celebrate.

 3. Sphinx Festival

-Sphinx Festival is a five days long extravagant event, that happens at El Gouna, a Red Sea resort town.
-This festival is associated with various activities like dance, music, educational workshops, etc. This festival educates and inspires people about cultural heritage and the ancient majestic Egyptian civilization.
+Sphinx Festival is a five-day extravaganza held in El Gouna, a Red Sea resort town.
+This festival is associated with various activities, including dance, music, and educational workshops.
+This festival educates and inspires people about cultural heritage and the ancient, majestic Egyptian civilization.

-It is a sacrifice feast, also known as ‘Bakra Eid’, to all Muslim religions.
+It is a sacrifice feast, also known as ‘Bakra Eid’, observed by all Muslim communities.
 They celebrate this to recall the sacrifice of Prophet Ibrahim to Allah.

 Islamic New Year

-The Islamic New Year is a festival that is celebrated gloriously around the world.
-Egypt is a Muslim-majority country, so it is an important festival.
+The Islamic New Year is a festival celebrated with great joy around the world.
+Egypt is a Muslim-majority country, so this festival is important.
 A new year always brings new hope, opportunities, and a new way of starting life.
 Egyptians celebrate this festival by arranging traditional Arabic food.
-Islamic New Year is celebrated on 19/20 August.
+The Islamic New Year is celebrated on 19/20 August.

 Read When is Bali’s rainy season?
 Best Time to Visit